dlab-berkeley/Bash-Git/lessons/03_git.md

 This is the rationale for version control: a system that manages and records changes to a codebase.
-The most commonly used version control system is called git (others include Mercurial and SVN). git is often used in tandem with a cloud-based hosting platform - the most common is Github (but others include Gitlab and Bitbucket).
+The most commonly used version control system is called `git` (others include Mercurial and SVN). `git` is often used in tandem with a cloud-based hosting platform - the most common is Github (but others include Gitlab and Bitbucket).
 The benefit to using Github is that it makes it easier to collaborate on code with others via its web platform.

-In this lesson, we're going to use the terminal (i.e., bash) to make updates
+In this lesson, we're going to use the terminal (i.e., bash) to make updates to a repository using `git` and Github.

 There are several different workflows in which you might imagine using `git`, particularly in an academic setting.
 These include: